dylang/ama/readme.md

 ## [Ask a question](https://github.com/dylang/ama/issues/new) &nbsp;&nbsp;&nbsp; [Read questions](https://github.com/dylang/ama/issues?q=is%3Aissue+is%3Aclosed)

-I'm a fan of everything [Sindre Sorhus](github.com/sindresorhus/ama) does, so I've forked his repo to join in the AMA fun.
+I'm a fan of everything [Sindre Sorhus](https://github.com/sindresorhus) does, so I've forked his [AMA repo](https://github.com/sindresorhus/ama) to join in the AMA fun.

 -